LexiLabs-App/basic-ads/README.md

 3. Click `File` > `Invalidate Caches...`, check all boxes and hit `invalidate and restart`
 4. Click `Sync` for gradle if banner exists.
 Ignore the flood of warning lights and klaxons.
 5. Click `Build` > `Clean Cache`.
-Ignore the plethora of errors 6.Once complete, click `Build` > `Rebuild Project`.
+Ignore the plethora of errors
+6. Once complete, click `Build` > `Rebuild Project`.
 NOTE: Despite religious preference, prayer is encouraged.